samusoler22/challenge/README.md

 cd challenge
 ```

+IMPORTANT
 2. Set up Google Cloud credentials:
+- Replace `gc_user.json` file in the repository for the file with the same name provided to you,
-- Place your Google Cloud service account JSON key inside challenge `Folder` with file name `gc_user.json`
+  that is your Google Cloud service account JSON key that is used to provide access in the GCP enviroment.
-- Ensure you have the necessary permissions for BigQuery and Natural Language API

 ## Local Usage